 - A pension is payable to your survivor for the rest of their life.
-This pension is 50% of the value of the pension you would have received, or are already receiving, at the date of your death. - The survivor's pension is generally paid to your spouse or partner.
-If your nomination is not your spouse or partner and you wish to check if they are eligible, please contact us.
+This pension is 50% of the value of the pension you would have received, or are already receiving, at the date of your death. - The survivor's pension will generally be paid to your spouse or partner.
+If your nominated beneficiary is not your spouse or partner and you wish to check if they are eligible, please contact us.